Cycling up Alpe d’Huez – what’s it like?

 - The “Tour de France” finish line (1,500m further up the climb)

 We didn’t particularly notice the traffic much either.
-It was a quiet time of year, but any traffic we did see was going slow enough and was giving the cyclists a wide berth.
+It was a quiet time of year.
+Any traffic we did see was going slow enough and was giving the cyclists a wide berth.
 Also the number of us out on the road gave us a great feeling of “safety in numbers” too so no problems for us there.

 There were some roadworks on bend 11 but fortunately our timings workerd ok and we reached the roadworks in the hourly 30 min window which meant we could climb straight through it.
 At bend 12 my girlfriend stopped to let me catch up but I cheekily carried on, encouraging her to catch me up, which she promptly did at bend 13 …and I didn’t see her again until the top!
 Before that, bend 7 is the iconic ‘Dutch Corner’, which is normally festooned in a sea of orange when Le Tour rolls through.
-It was hard to imagine what this might look like, but a complete lack of spectators here at least meant I could take the racing line through it.
+It was hard to imagine what this might look like on race day.

 With just one bend to go I could sense the looming village of Alpe d’Huez above me with the gradient thankfully lessening off.
 One last false summit to go and I was then cresting the final hill before riding past the “tourist” finish line between the Cycle Huez shop and Bar L’Indiana.
 25m further on to the right being the “tourist” podium and a well deserved photo opportunity.